locationtech/geomesa/docs/user/accumulo/commandline.rst

 .. warning::

-    The two feature types must be identical, and both must be partitioned (see :ref:`partitioned_indices`).
+    The two feature types must be identical.

 ========================== ==================================================================================================
 Argument                   Description